hopchouinard/PAT.MultiLLM.POC/README.md

-# PAT.MultiLLM.POC
 # LLM API Manager

-LLM API Manager is a powerful and flexible command-line tool for interacting with multiple Language Model (LLM) providers.
-It provides a unified interface for text generation, embeddings, and chat functionalities across various LLM APIs.
+LLM API Manager is a powerful and flexible tool for interacting with multiple Language Model (LLM) providers.
+It provides a unified interface for text generation, embeddings, and chat functionalities across various LLM APIs, both through a command-line interface and as a Python library.

 ## Features

-- Support for multiple LLM providers (OpenAI, Anthropic, Google's Gemini, Ollama, LM Studio)
+- Support for multiple LLM providers (OpenAI, Anthropic, Google's Gemini, Ollama, LM Studio, Azure OpenAI, AWS Bedrock)
 - Text generation with customizable parameters
 - Embedding generation
 - Interactive chat mode with conversation history